classgraph/classgraph/classgraph-vfs/README.md

 #### Reading a deflated archive

-Both providers spend most of their time in the same `java.util.zip.Inflater`, so the single-threaded gap is small -- but it *widens* as threads are added, from 1.12× to about 1.30×, which is the opposite of what a shared fixed cost would do.
+Both providers spend most of their time in the same `java.util.zip.Inflater`, so the single-threaded gap is small -- but it *widens* as threads are added, from 1.09× to 1.20× at 16 threads, which is the opposite of what a shared fixed cost would do.

 zipfs is not `java.util.zip` internally, and does not have its instance monitor: its own reads are